 Things had been going pretty smoothly for self-publishers until the KDP Select launch.
 We were more or less done with the arguments about whether this was a viable path and whether you could attract an agent/publisher (if you wanted to) by self-publishing first.

 This post is from 11 December 2011.
-It has not been updated except to clean up broken links, but it’s important to preserve some of these older posts and the comment section remains open, as always.
+It has not been updated except to clean up broken links but the comments remain open.

 We had generally agreed that e-books were here to stay and that print books and bookstores (sadly) were on the way out.
 Then Amazon came along with a curveball, splitting the community: KDP Select.

 KDP Select is an opt-in program where self-publishers can be part of Amazon’s e-book lending library.
 There has been a lot of discussion about KDP Select and the Lending Library – some hysterical, some measured – but I think it needs to be considered in the framework of subscription models in general.

 I won’t spend much time on the pros and cons, they have been debated pretty exhaustively on The Passive Voice and places like Kindle Boards, and I think most writers already know where they stand on this.
 I want to ask everyone to take a look at the bigger picture of subscription models and how we will collectively define future compensation for our work.